e1miran/Now-Playing-Serato/docs/help/howdoi.rst

 Change the time Twitch announcements happen?
 --------------------------------------------

-Under Settings,Twitch Chat, there is an 'Announce Delay' field that takes number of seconds to wait before announcing to chat.
+Under Settings -> Twitch Chat there is an 'Announce Delay' field that takes number of seconds to wait before announcing to chat.
 To things to keep in mind:

 1. It takes partial seconds, so `.5` would be half of a second.
 2. This delay is **in addition** to the write delay under General.
 Therefore if Write Delay is 5 seconds and Twitch Chat Announce Delay is 5 seconds, it should be approximately 10 seconds from the track being switched out before the message goes out.